FlaxEngine/FlaxDocs/manual/graphics/shaders/custom-compute-shader.md

 ## 2. Writing compute shader

-Now, let's write compute shader.
-In this example we use two functions: one will blur input mage horizotnally (`CS_BlurH`), second one will perform verticall blur (`CS_BlurV`).
-The blur will use configurable radius (in range 0-10) and blending intensity.
+Now, let's write the compute shader.
+In this example we use two functions: one will blur the input image horizotnally (`CS_BlurH`), second one will perform a vertical blur (`CS_BlurV`).
+The blur will use a configurable radius (in range 0-10) and blending intensity.

 Here is an example code used in this tutorial.
-Follow code comments to understand how it works better.
+Follow code comments to better understand how it works.

 ```hlsl
 #include "./Flax/Common.hlsl"